amq92/simple_slurm/CONTRIBUTING.md

    ```
 4. Test/validate changes (see [Testing](#testing)).
 5. Update documentation if needed.
-6. Open a PR with a clear description of changes and test results.
+6. Open a Pull Request with a clear description of changes and test results.

 ## Code Style
 - Format code with [`ruff`](https://docs.astral.sh/ruff/).